cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 deployment "quick-start-application" created
 </pre>

-Finally, verify that the pods are healthy:
+Before moving on, verify that the pods are healthy:

 ```bash
 kubectl --namespace quick-start-application-ns get pods